GJTeamOne/frontend-movies-app/README.md

 ## Project Overview

 This project is a frontend application for a movie selection platform.
-It allows users to choose between different movie worlds, view a list of movies with their respective price, arranged from starting with the cheapest movie price, and get detailed information about each movie in a modal view, similar to popular streaming services.
-The application is built with React and TailwindCSS for styling.
+It enables users to choose from various movie worlds and view a list of movies, each with its respective price, sorted to start with the cheapest.
+Additionally, users can access detailed information about each movie in a modal view, akin to what is offered by popular streaming services.
+The application is built using React and styled with TailwindCSS.

 ## Features